-The switches may be characterized by memory lapses when one altar – let’s say A – holds the memory of time spent with me while another altar – let’s say B – won’t remember what A said to me or did with me.
-Altar B has told me that it is very difficult, if not impossible, for them to remember – likening it to trying to remember a dream that keeps slipping away from them but that they know is there.
-It does not matter if altar A had the interaction with me moments before, altar B may only recall the fuzzy outlines of it – if at all.
+The switches may be characterized by memory lapses when one alter – let’s say A – holds the memory of time spent with me while another alter – let’s say B – won’t remember what A said to me or did with me.
+Alter B has told me that it is very difficult, if not impossible, for them to remember – likening it to trying to remember a dream that keeps slipping away from them but that they know is there.
+It does not matter if alter A had the interaction with me moments before, alter B may only recall the fuzzy outlines of it – if at all.

 Sometimes, there is no memory lapse and there is recognition but distant, as if the person who had the switch had been watching themselves from afar as if on television.
 Whatever the experience, as a close friend, it is both extraordinary and ordinary.
 It is the course of everyday life for my friends and it a lifelong endeavor.

 Hollywood has sensationalized DID to the point of romanticizing or dramatizing the lives of people with DID.
 But from my experience, my friends with DID are not much different than my friends without DID.
 I take walks with them, have dinner with them, go dancing with them, raise children alongside them, celebrate their birthdays, get into disagreements, splurge on extra chocolate mocha fudge cakes, go camping, and sunbathe with them.
 We cry over drama in our lives together, we laugh and celebrate our victories together.
 Like many human beings, they are passionate, brave, complex, hopeful, and hardworking.